Type O Negative: Peter Steele's death, disbandment and aftermath (2010–present)

 In a November 2010 interview with Rock Hard magazine, Johnny Kelly and Kenny Hickey confirmed that following Steele's death, Type O Negative had split up.

 Roadrunner Records released a box set of all the band's albums (with the exception of Dead Again) for Back to Black Friday 2011, a spinoff of Record Store Day, on November 25, 2011.
 Each vinyl cover has no text and The Origin of the Feces uses its original cover art.
 The box set also contains various bumper stickers related to the band.
 It was re-released in 2019, with new outer box art, remastered sound and a new, vinyl-specific version of the intro track "Skip It!" from World Coming Down (the original box set used the original CD version of the track).

 The surviving members of Type O Negative have rejected numerous offers to reform the band with a new vocalist.
 In a June 2023 interview with Loaded Radio, Hickey said that he was against this idea, explaining: "People have approached us to try and reform the band with a singer and go on the road...We personally don't think Peter is replaceable by anyone and it just wouldn't work."
 He did, however, mention that he would not be against the idea of some kind of tribute show with guest musicians, saying: "If somebody had the idea and got it together and got the logistics together, sure – I would be into that."
 He also mentioned that Johnny Kelly would love to perform a tribute show for Steele, but Josh Silver would more than likely not participate due to his current job as a paramedic.
 Kelly has also stated that a Type O Negative reunion without Steele would never happen, but believes the latter "deserves some kind of celebration" and did not rule out a tribute show.

-In early 2023, Hickey and Kelly reunited to form Eye Am with Kirk Windstein and Todd Strange (currently and formerly of Crowbar respectively), and in the following year, the band changed their name to Sun Dont Shine.
+In early 2023, Hickey and Kelly reunited to form Eye Am with Kirk Windstein and Todd Strange (currently and formerly of Crowbar respectively), and in the following year, the band changed their name to Sun Don't Shine.
 Their debut studio album, Birth to Death, is due for release in early 2026.